xishanyu2/xishanyu2.github.io/_pages/about.md

 Contact
 ------
 My email address is <2113133@mail.nankai.edu.cn>.
-If it can no longer be used, please contact me via <zzynankai@outlook.com>.
+If it can no longer be used, please contact me by <zzynankai@outlook.com>.